BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Function overloading has nothing to do with the polymorphism as a function is defined by its full signature including the name, arguments and return value while the signature is not the same for an overload function.

+The term **uniformity** is the key point while designing any system.
-The term **uniform interface** is crucial such that all design patterns rely on interfaces.
+For example, all the well-known design patterns are built up on uniform interfaces.
 For example, the strategy design pattern defines the signature of a behavior while the implementation differs for each of the concrete classes.
 Consider a Shape class which is the base for some geometric entities such as Circle and Ellipse.
 The `void draw()` is the interface to draw a shape on the display window.
 The function would be implemented differently in Circle and Ellipse but the clients can easily call the function on all Shape objects including the Circle and Ellipse.

+In summary, the design of a system is mainly the abstraction of the uniform interfaces and polymorphism is one of the most powerful tool to achieve this right.

 Polymorphism can be designed **statically** or **dynamically** in C++ while the languages like java and python are based on a universal abstract base type (e.g. JavaObject)